bluehabit/Math/Trig/trig.md

 If the angle you are given is not a "common measurement" you can solve it like this.

+In this example find the reference angle of `3pi/5`

 1. Convert to degrees

 <a href="https://www.codecogs.com/eqnedit.php?latex=\frac{3\pi}{5}=\frac{3\pi}{5}\cdot\frac{180^{\circ}}{\pi}=108^{\circ}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\frac{3\pi}{5}=\frac{3\pi}{5}\cdot\frac{180^{\circ}}{\pi}=108^{\circ}" title="\frac{3\pi}{5}=\frac{3\pi}{5}\cdot\frac{180^{\circ}}{\pi}=108^{\circ}" /></a>